CodeYourFuture/Module-JS3/katas-tdd/password-verifier/README.md

 # Password verifier

-Using TDD, write a function that checks a password follows the below series of rules.
+Using TDD, write a function that checks if a password follows the below series of rules.

 ## Before you start